Frequently Asked Questions

 Health

-what if i am tested positive for a disease during the initial examination? what will be the outcome?
+what if i am tested positive for a disease during the initial examination?
+What will be the outcome?

 The hospital reserves the right to clear the incoming teacher according to the health standard set by the immigration office in Korea.
-If the teacher cannot meet this standard then they are not qualified to receive their ARC (Alien Registration Card).
+If the teacher cannot meet this standard, they are not qualified to receive their ARC (Alien Registration Card).
 Without the ARC the teacher cannot work in Korea, and will only be allotted 90 days in the country.

 what about current known medical problems i have?